evonhoene/SHAPE/README.md

 ## Data Description

-All input and evaluation datasets used in SHAPE are publicly available or derived from open-access sources.
+All input and evaluation datasets used in SHAPE, as well SHAPE-derived SAEs are publicly available or derived from open-access sources.

 ### **1. Survey Data: Behavioral Risk Factor Surveillance System (BRFSS)**
 - **Source:** CDC; 2019 and 2021